 Those who take classes will be asked to make a small donation, but no one will be turned away.
 The training fees will go directly to the trainer.
 The infrastructure, website, staff time, set up work, etc, will be funded by donations and grants.

 Course List (some sample ideas)

-1. Meetings 101: How to have a joy-filled meeting that accesses the creativity and wisdom of participants, liberates energy, galvanizes power, and makes people want to come back for more.
+1. Meetings 101: How to have meetings that access the creativity and wisdom of participants, liberate energy, galvanize power, and make people want to come back for more.
 (Single workshop)

 2. Conflict resolution: How to diffuse conflicts among would-be collaborators, deal with drama, find agreement or consensus, or to at least move forward.
 (Series of workshops)

 3. Participatory research: How to find out what is happening in your community.
 Get access to information from government and corporations.
 Find out what toxins are in your water, food, soil, or air.
 Access expertise at local schools or universities.
 Knowledge is power.
 Here’s how to get access. (short series)